maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 ## Existing Implementation

 The repository contains:
 - A Vue.js frontend application
 - Two backend implementations (choose one):
   - Java (Spring Boot)
   - Node.js (TypeScript)

+## Available Backends
+You may choose which backend implementation to work with:

+### Java (Spring Boot)
+- Located in the `backend-java` directory
+- Uses H2 in-memory database
+- Includes basic CRUD operations (except delete)

+### Node.js (TypeScript)
+- Located in the `backend-node` directory
+- Uses SQLite in-memory database
+- Includes basic CRUD operations (except delete)
+---
 ## Your Tasks

-### 1. Delete Enhancement
+### 1. Delete vendor
 - Implement a delete functionality to allow users to remove vendor entries from the system
+- Add a confirmation popup before deletion.
 - Update both frontend and your chosen backend to support this feature
 ### 2. Unique Emails
 - Implement a uniqueness test so an email can be used only once and the user is informed that the choosen email has already been used.